scala/docs.scala-lang/_overviews/overview/a-taste-of-scala.md

 val p: Person = new Person("Richard")
 ```

-However, as you can see, in simple situations this isn’t needed, and tends to feel more verbose than necessary.
+Notice that with this approach, the code feels more verbose than necessary.

 ## Built-in data types

-Scala comes with the standard numeric data types you’d expect, and all of these data types are full-blown instances of classes.
+Scala comes with the standard numeric data types you’d expect, and they’re all full-blown instances of classes.
 In Scala, everything is an object.

-These examples show how to declare variables of the basic numeric types:
+These examples show how to declare variables of the numeric types:

 ```scala
 val b: Byte = 1